python/cpython/Doc/library/datetime.rst

 .. method:: date.isocalendar()

-   Return a named tuple, (ISO year, ISO week number, ISO weekday).
+   Return a :class:`IsoCalendarDate`, (ISO year, ISO week number, ISO weekday).

    The ISO calendar is a widely used variant of the Gregorian calendar. [#]_